The IRC in Los Angeles, CA

 There are many ways that you can get involved with the IRC’s work in Los Angeles.
 You can:

-Wish-list: Help provide a warm welcome by donating urgently needed household goods for newly arrived refugees from our Amazon Wishlist.
+Wish-list: Help provide a warm welcome by donating urgently needed Household Goods, School Supplies, and Hygiene Items for newly arrived refugees from our Amazon Wishlist.
 Urgently needed items include bedding, pots and pans, and gift cards.
 We also have plenty of Welcome Kit ideas, which are a great way to get involved as a group, office, faith group, or classroom.
+If you are interested in putting together a Welcome Kit drive, please email [email protected].

 Volunteer Opportunities: Read the steps you need to go through to become an IRC volunteer and see our current list of volunteer opportunities here.